Featured Piano Score

 But if we were to sing all eighteen stanzas of the text that birthed O For a Thousand Tongues, the two above would be included.
 (And we would likely have laryngitis by the end of the hymn.)

-English hymn writer and leader of the Methodist movement, Charles Wesley, wrote the text on May 21, 1739 – the first anniversary of his conversion – and titled it For the Anniversary Day of One’s Conversion.
-In 1767, the eighteen stanzas were mercifully pared down to just a handful by a hymn publisher who chose to begin the hymn with the seventh stanza: O for a thousand tongues to sing my dear Redeemer’s praise.
-Apparently fond of the hymn, Wesley picked O For a Thousand Tongues out of the nearly 6,000 hymns he had written to be on the first page of his Collection of Hymns in 1780.
+English hymn writer and leader of the Methodist movement, Charles Wesley, wrote those eighteen stanzas on May 21, 1739 – the first anniversary of his conversion – and titled it For the Anniversary Day of One’s Conversion.
+In 1767, the eighteen stanzas were mercifully pared to just a handful by a hymn publisher who chose to begin the hymn with the seventh stanza: O for a thousand tongues to sing my dear Redeemer’s praise.
+Apparently fond of the hymn, Wesley picked O for a Thousand Tongues out of the nearly 6,000 hymns he had written to be on the first page of his Collection of Hymns in 1780.

-Like Mason’s obscure naming convention, my arrangement Christ the King Medley gives O For a Thousand Tongues an obscure role binding together three other regal hymns.
-Listen closely and you’ll notice that I allow only one line of O For a Thousand Tongues to appear at a time between the other tunes so you have to wait until nearly the end of the piece to finish the hymn.
+Like Mason’s obscure naming convention, my arrangement Christ the King Medley gives O for a Thousand Tongues an obscure role binding together three other regal hymns.
+Listen closely and you’ll notice that I allow only one line of O For a Thousand Tongues to appear at a time between the other tunes so you have to wait until nearly the end of the medley to finish the hymn.
 (The third line of O For a Thousand Tongues is really obscured – it’s hidden in a key change.)
 And then, for good measure (pun intended), I repeat the first line.
-Great for any regally themed Sunday of the year, the arrangement can be a musical pun on Transfiguration Sunday since O For a Thousand Tongues is “transfigured” and “revealed” throughout the arrangement. 🙂
+Great for any regally themed Sunday of the year, Christ the King Medley can be a musical pun on Transfiguration Sunday since O For a Thousand Tongues is “transfigured” and “revealed” throughout the arrangement. 🙂

 My gracious Master and my God,

 To spread through all the world abroad